jjjilot/CS330/README.md

   - demonstrate the ability to program moderate-sized programs using the C++ programming language;
   - demonstrate the ability to use gdb and valgrind to find and correct programmatic and memory errors in C programs;
   - demonstrate the ability to translate high-level algorithms to fully functional and bug-free implementations using C and C++.

+Taught by Dr. Jee Choi at University of Oregon